borgbackup/borg/docs/internals.rst

 All items are serialized using msgpack and the resulting byte stream is fed into the same chunker used for regular file data and turned into deduplicated chunks.
-The reference to these chunks is then added to the archvive metadata.
+The reference to these chunks is then added to the archive metadata.
 This allows the archive to store many files, beyond the ``MAX_OBJECT_SIZE`` barrier of 20MB.

 A chunk is an object as well, of course, and its id is the hash of its